Anna Gülcher

 Earth and planetary scientist at NASA Jet Propulsion Laboratory and California Institute of Technology

 I am a computational Earth and planetary scientist interested in planetary evolution and (in)habitability.
 My research focuses on – but is not restricted to – the interior and tectonic processes that shape rocky planets such as Venus and Earth.
-I am involved in several space missions dedicated to unravel the mysteries of our neighbouring planet Venus.
-This includes my roles as a scientific collaborator to NASA’s VERITAS mission and ESA’s EnVision mission
+I am very enthusiastic about several space missions dedicated to unraveling the mysteries of our neighbouring planet Venus.
+Currently, I am a scientific collaborator to NASA’s VERITAS mission.

 I am further passionate about project and team management, science communication, teaching, and diversity.
 I have a track record of organisational skills and professional outreach experience.
 I previously served several roles in the Geodynamics Division of the European Geosciences Union and am currently on NASA’s Venus Exploration and Analysis Group Steering Committee.
 I am committed to foster a more open, diverse, and inclusive community for scientists.